ChristopherA/intro-mac-command-line/part3-customize.md

 The _Terminal_ app allows you to choose from a number of options for how the terminal window is displayed.
 Open it's _Terminal_ menu _Preferences_ submenu and a number of options can be defined.
 Click on the _Profiles_ tab and see the choices.
 Of the default options, the _Homebrew_ profile is a useful choice — it is bright text on dark, which I personally find easier for coding.

-I personally use a dark background, but with a more subtly colored text based on the [Solarized](http://ethanschoonover.com/solarized).
+I personally use a dark background, but with a more subtly colored text based on [Solarized](http://ethanschoonover.com/solarized).
 You can download and open my preferences using the `wget` command.

 ```
 $ cd ~/temp